How Scary Is 'The Haunting of Hill House'? The Ghosts Aren't Even The Most Terrifying Part

 Spoilers for The Haunting of Hill House Season 1 ahead.
 Netflix's new horror show, The Haunting of Hill House, has no shortage of ghouls and ghosts.
 There's the mangled Bent-Neck Lady who's followed Nell for decades, the symbolic Mr. Smiley terrifying one of Theo's patients; and the vicious, zombie-like creature young Luke finds lurking in the basement, to name just a few.
 But while these figures are all deeply disturbing, the scariest part of The Haunting of Hill House isn't the monsters — it's the emotional terror that latches onto one family and never lets them go.
 Warning: This article contains information about suicide, which some may find triggering.

-The chilling, ten-episode series follows the Crane family, switching between present-day and the kids' childhood, when they lived in a maybe, definitely haunted mansion called Hill House.
+The chilling, ten-episode series follows the Crain family, switching between present-day and the kids' childhood, when they lived in a maybe, definitely haunted mansion called Hill House.
 Shirley, Steven, Theo, Luke, and Nell moved into the house with their parents, Olivia and Hugh, to fix it up and sell it off, but soon realized there was something deeply wrong with the property.
-Just in the first three episodes, a young, horrified Nell wakes up to find the Bent-Neck Woman hovering mere feet above her bed; Luke uncovers a secret basement and encounters a rotting corpse come back to life; and Theo stumbles across what looks to be her mother, but with half of her face missing.
-It's also revealed that, before they fled the mansion for good, Mrs. Crane committed suicide there.
+Just in the first three episodes, a young, horrified Nell wakes up to find the Bent-Neck Lady hovering mere feet above her bed; Luke uncovers a secret basement and encounters a rotting corpse come back to life; and Theo stumbles across what looks to be her mother, but with half of her face missing.
+It's also revealed that, before they fled the mansion for good, Mrs. Crain committed suicide there.

 That would be enough to scar anyone for life — and it has.
 Throughout the time jumps, it becomes clear that all five children have been profoundly traumatized by their short stay in the house.
 Steven grows up to be a successful but hardened author who refuses to acknowledge what happened in their childhood, but eagerly exploits it as fodder for his novels.
 Shirley, who owns a funeral home with her husband, is cripplingly preoccupied with death, and has spent her life trying to be a stand-in mother to her siblings in place of the one they lost.
 Luke is a drug addict, and Nell, still tormented by the Bent-Neck Woman, is eventually driven back to Hill House to hang herself.